-3.4.
+4.1.
 Branches

-At year end 2023 Addiko Bank operated a total of 28 branches.
+At year end 2024 Addiko Bank operated a total of 28 branches.
 This physical distribution is continuously reviewed to enable the delivery of Addiko Bank's Consumer and SME focused strategy, in the context of the increasing customers' preference for digital channels.

-4. Addiko's ESG framework
+5. ESG framework